Weed, California

 Weed is a city in Siskiyou County, California, United States.
 As of the 2020 Census, the city had a total population of 2,862, down from 2,967 in 2010.
 There are several unincorporated communities adjacent to, or just outside, Weed proper, including Edgewood, Carrick, and Lake Shastina.
-These communities generally have mailing addresses that use Weed or its ZIP code.
+These communities generally have mailing addresses that use Weed or its ZIP Code.
 Weed is about 10 mi west-northwest of Mount Shasta, a prominent northern California landmark, and the second-tallest volcano in the Cascade Range.

 Weed's city motto is "Weed like to welcome you".
 Weed has frequently been noted on lists of unusual place names.

 History

 The City of Weed derives its name from the founder of the local lumber mill and pioneer Abner Weed, who discovered that the area's strong winds were helpful in drying lumber.
 In 1897, Abner Weed bought the Siskiyou Lumber and Mercantile Mill and 280 acre of land in what is now the City of Weed, for $400.
-By the 1940s Weed boasted the world's largest sawmill.